zpc888/y2024-zip-package/README.md

 Provide a native image via GraalVM to avoid JDK installation on client box.
 # Go implementation
 Try to see whether Go is better than Java performance-wise with normal development thought.

+After `go build`, the tool size is 6.1M in Ubuntu box vs 60M in java GraalVM native image.